Political situation Considerable governance shortcomings

 After the opposition party, the Cambodia National Rescue Party (CNRP), received more than 40 per cent of the votes cast in the communal elections in June 2017, it was disbanded and its leaders were arrested or forced into exile.
 According to the official count, the governing CPP received 77 per cent of the votes cast in the parliamentary elections held in July 2018, winning all 125 seats in parliament.

 In Cambodia, freedom of opinion, freedom of association and freedom of assembly are all highly restricted.
 Arbitrary arrests are a regular occurrence.
-The justice system is not impartial and is highly politicised; it is used by the government to protect its power against members of the opposition and human rights defenders.
-The work of critical non-governmental organisations (NGOs) is impeded, and NGOs promoting environmental protection and land issues in particular have temporarily had their licences revoked.
+The judiciary is not independent; the government is using it as a political instrument to protect its power against members of the opposition and human rights defenders.
+The work of non-governmental organisations dealing with environmental protection, human rights or land issues is subject to massive restrictions.

 Although the constitution accords them equality, women suffer discrimination, especially regarding access to justice, land and the labour market.
 Violence against women is widespread.

-The Cambodian government is making efforts to improve children’s rights, gender equality, LGBTQI+ rights and religious freedom, and to align its policies with the needs of those living in poverty.
+The Cambodian government is making efforts to improve children's rights, gender equality, LGBTIQ+ rights and religious freedom, and to align its policies with the needs of those living in poverty.

 Corruption